MONSTER BLOOD

 TV Adaptation – Bullet Review

-• This one was adapted into a single episode which included a Part 2 original story titled “More Monster Blood” that was not based on any of the books.
+• This one was adapted into a single episode that included a Part 2 original story titled “More Monster Blood” that was not based on any of the books.

 • Condensing one of these books down to a half-hour episode requires a lot of editing.
 That’s why a lot of the best-rated books got two-part specials.